bibi ka maqbara

 Architectural Brilliance

-The Aurangabad Taj Mahal is a beautiful tomb for Rabia-ul-Daurani, also known as Dilras Banu Begum.
+The Aurangabad Taj Mahal is a beautiful tomb for Rabia-ud-Daurani, also known as Dilras Banu Begum.
 She was the wife of Mughal Emperor Aurangazeb (1658-1707 A.D.).

 1. Design and Layout

-This Bibi ka Maqbara was built by Prince Shah to remember his mother between 1651 and 1661 A.D.
+Prince Shah built this Bibi ka Maqbara to remember his mother between 1651 and 1661 A.D.
 On the main door, it says Ata-ullah, an architect, and Hanspat Rai, an engineer, built it.
-It looks like the famous Taj Mahal in Agra and is called the “Taj of Deccan”.
+It resembles the famous Taj Mahal in Agra, the “Taj of Deccan”.

 The tomb sits in a big space, about 458 meters north-south and 275 meters east-west.
 Pillared pavilions called Baradaris are at the north, east, and west.
 The tomb has a Char-Bagh design, like the Mughals loved, with a symmetrical garden.
 The walls have cool designs with little minarets.